 - assumed to be a byproduct of the manufacturing process.
-Examples include, but are not limited to, morphine and codeine in a heroin sample or p2p from a suspected clan lab. - 2.2.0.2 In the case of a sample that has a mixture of compounds from different schedules it is up to the analyst to determine if a schedule 1 non-narcotic and/or schedule 3-5 compound warrants confirmation.
-If it does not then the report should read "contains XXXX schedule X, indicates the presence of another controlled substance, not confirmed" - 2.2.1 If a substance is confirmed the report will read "contains XXXXX". - 2.2.2 If a controlled substance is present but not confirmed, the report will read "Results of testing indicates the presence of a controlled substance, not confirmed".
-The reason why the substance was not confirmed must be on the report. - 2.2.3 Non-analytical identifications of pills will read "source, including year (PDR, Logo Index, etc.) lists as XXXX".
+Examples include, but are not limited to, morphine and codeine in a heroin sample or p2p from a suspected clan lab. - 2.2.1.2 In the case of a sample that has a mixture of compounds from different schedules it is up to the analyst to determine if a schedule 1 non-narcotic and/or schedule 3-5 compound warrants confirmation.
+If it does not then the report should note that the sample indicates the presence of another controlled substance that was not confirmed. - 2.2.2 If a controlled substance is present but not confirmed, the report will read "indicates the presence of a controlled substance, not confirmed" the reason why the substance was not confirmed must be on the report. - 2.2.3 Non-analytical identifications of pills will read "source, including year (PDR, Logo Index, etc.) lists as XXXX".
 All therapeutic ingredients will be reported but their relative amounts do not have to be.
 If the relative amounts effect scheduling then that must be in the notes. - 2.2.4 All controlled substances should be scheduled.
 Exception; liquid samples in unmarked bottles containing a controlled substance, where the schedule of the sample is dependent on the concentration of that controlled substance(s) should not be scheduled.
-If a liquid sample comes in a labeled pharmacy bottle and the results of analytical testing confirm the presence of the ingredients on the label, then any schedule on the label should be reported. - 2.2.5 Reporting of non-controlled substances shall be left up to the discretion of the analyst. - 2.3.0 In order to assist our customers with the conversion between metric and English units of measure on marijuana cases, the following statement can be added to the report: 3oz = 85.05g, 11b = 453.6g - 2.3.1 "Trace" or "residue" will be defined as anything less than 0.10 grams. - 2.4.0 The uncertainty of measurement (UM) is; for less than 100g (+/-) 0.01g, for greater than 100g it is 0.03%.
-See section 12.0 for an explanation of UM - 2.5.0 All digits observed from a balance will be reported. - 2.6.0 In order to report "No controlled Substances detected", at a minimum, a sample must be run on the GC/MS using a temperature program and extraction scheme that encompasses a wide range of drugs.
-Refer to the general unknown AM. - 2.7.0 In multi item samples the report must clearly state what and how many items were tested, i.e. "Three M365 pills, analyzed one....." - 2.8.0 If an analytical scheme is employed that is restricted to a limited range of compounds then that limitation must be clearly stated on the report along with any qualifiers.
-Example: "no basic drugs detected" qualifier: "examples of basic drugs include opiates, amphetamines and cocaine." - 2.9.0 If a wash sample tests positive for drug XXX, and nothing is detected in the control, then for the control report "No XXX was detected." - 2.10.0 If any drug is detected in the control sample, it must be reported.
+If a liquid sample comes in a labeled pharmacy bottle and the results of analytical testing confirm the presence of the ingredients on the label, then any schedule on the label should be reported. - 2.2.5 Reporting of non-controlled substances shall be left up to the discretion of the analyst. - 2.3.0 In order to assist our customers with the conversion between metric and English units of measure on marijuana cases, the following statement can be added to the report: 3oz = 85.05g, 1lb = 4.3.6g - 2.3.1 "Trace" or "residue" will be defined as anything less than 0.10 grams. - 2.4.0 The uncertainty of measurement (UM) is; for less than 100g (+/-) it is 0.05g, for greater than 100g it is 0.13g.
+See section 13.0 for an explanation of UM - 2.4.1 When the total weight of a sample(s) falls within the window of uncertainty at regulatory limits, then the uncertainty associated with each weighing event must be listed on the report.
+Current windows: